 In the dark about how to choose the best WordPress theme and which one is perfect for your website?

-But aesthetics aren’t everything; many themes might have a nice appearance while affecting their site’s performance negatively.
+But aesthetics aren’t everything; many themes might have a nice appearance while negatively affecting their site’s performance.

 Additionally, your theme should be responsive and incorporate other important factors that we will cover in more detail.